workilabs/Bleeper/README.md

 ### PlatformIO IDE

-Go to you `platformio.ini` file and add the following lines:
+Go to your `platformio.ini` file and add the following lines:
 ```
 lib_deps = Bleeper
 lib_ldf_mode = deep